roharon/action-swit/README.md

   webhooks_url: "https://hook.swit.io/chat/~~~/~~~"
 ```

-You can find Message on Swit.
+You can find Message on Swit like this.

 ![image](https://user-images.githubusercontent.com/4939738/85041145-8289d980-b1c4-11ea-94fb-36f89cbef31a.png)